weweb-team/weweb-editor-tooltips/object-type-field.md

 ---
-name: object-type-guide
+name: list-type-guide
-title: Object {}
+title: List
-linkLabel: What is an object ?
+linkLabel: What is a list ?
 link: #
 ---

--   Clic **Add property** to send an object with a fixed number of properties
+-   Clic **Add item** to send a list with a fixed number of items

--   Clic **Bind object** to use a formula to generate this object
+-   Clic **Bind list** to use a formula to generate this list